International Tax

 How can Gerald Edelman help?

-Given the complexity of the UK tax system, consulting with tax specialists is crucial to optimise your tax position and ensure compliance.
+Given the complexity of the UK tax system, consulting with an international tax specialist is crucial.
+We can help you optimise your tax position and ensure compliance.

-If you are considering a move to the UK and would like further advice, please contact our International Tax Partner Sonal Shah.
+So, if you are considering a move to the UK and would like further advice, please contact our team by submitting a form, or emailing our international tax partner, Sonal Shah.

 Let’s get started